mesonbuild/meson-python/docs/reference/limitations.rst

 No data
 =======

 Data, as installed by |install_data|_, is not supported.

-We recommend you install your data inside a Python module and use :py:mod:`importlib.resources` (or the :py:mod:`importlib_resources` backport) to access it.
+It is recommended to install data files alongside the Python modules that requires them, and use :py:mod:`importlib.resources` (or the :py:mod:`importlib_resources` backport) to access it.

-If you really need the data to be installed where it was previously (eg.
-``/usr/data``), you can do so at runtime.

 Platform-specific limitations